CIS Controls v8.1 for Small Business: How Canadian SMBs Can Build a Real Cybersecurity Program (2026)

 12 Network Infrastructure Management Yes Yes Yes

-14 Security Awareness Training Yes Yes Yes
+14 Security Awareness and Skills Training Yes Yes Yes

 15 Service Provider Management Yes Yes Yes

-16 Application Software Security No Yes Yes
+16 Application Software Security None Yes Yes

 17 Incident Response Management Yes Yes Yes

-18 Penetration Testing No Yes Yes
+18 Penetration Testing None Yes Yes

 Why most Canadian SMBs target IG1 first

 IG1 is the realistic floor and the right starting line.
-It covers essential hygiene, satisfies the Canadian Centre for Cyber Security baseline, closes a 2026 cyber insurance questionnaire, and an MSP can operate it end to end without a dedicated security analyst on the client side.
+It lines up with the federal baseline above, it closes most of a 2026 cyber insurance questionnaire, and my team can operate it end to end without a dedicated security analyst on the client payroll.

 The 6 highest-impact CIS controls for Canadian SMBs